kim-chair/ai-visual-zine-editor/README.md

 A local media pipeline uses:

-- `yt-dlp` for metadata and video retrieval
+- `yt-dlp` for metadata retrieval and local video download
-- OpenCV for frame extraction and quality scoring
+- OpenCV for candidate frame extraction and quality scoring

-The app then selects a compact editorial frame set for the issue layout.
+Gemini then selects a compact editorial frame set for the issue layout.

 ### 3. Conversational editorial collaboration